livingsocial/klomp/README.md

 returns a boolean value, Klomp's `connected?` will return an array of booleans (i.e. one result for each broker).

+### Fibonacci back-off retry behavior

+The OnStomp failover client takes `:retry_attempts` and `:retry_delay` options, and Klomp supports these too.
+However, if you do not specify either of these values, Klomp's default behavior will be to try to reconnect indefinitely, but use a fibonacci backoff approach, i.e., it will wait `fib(N)` seconds before trying to reconnect on the Nth attempt.

 ### Additional options for Klomp::Client

 <table>